zeenix/reveal.js/zbus-embedded.md

 GVariant

-& way too much of easy!
+Many other fixes & improvements

 That's all folks